nus-cs2113-AY2021S2/ip/docs/README.md

 ### Welcome screen

-The text that is shown when the JAR file runs for the first time.
-If the contents of the list is empty, "The list is empty" will be shown.
+The text that is shown when the program runs for the first time.
+The program will scan the contents of the text file called "duke.txt" and load the list into the program.
+If no text file called "duke.txt" is found or if the contents of the text file is empty, "The list is empty" will be displayed.

 Expected outcome: